이 페이지는 아직 한국어로 제공되지 않으며 번역 작업 중입니다. 번역에 관한 질문이나 의견이 있으시면 언제든지 저희에게 연락해 주십시오.

-With APM, the ingestion and the retention of traces for 15 days are fully customizable.
+With Datadog APM, the ingestion and the retention of traces for 15 days are fully customizable.

 To track or monitor your volume of ingested and indexed data, see the Usage Metrics documentation.

-After spans have been ingested by Datadog, some are kept for 15 days according to the retention filters that have been set on your account.
+After spans have been ingested, some are kept for 15 days according to the retention filters that have been set on your account.

 Error Default retention filter indexes error spans with

 status:error.
-The retention rate and the query can be configured.
-For instance, to capture production errors, set the query to
+The retention rate and the query are configurable.
+For example, to capture production errors, set the query to

 status:error, env:production.
 Disable the retention filter if you do not want to capture the errors by default.

-You can also create any number of additional tag-based retention filters for your services.
+In addition to these, you can create any number of additional custom tag-based retention filters for your services, to capture the data that matters the most to your business.

-Note: Admin rights are required to create, modify, or disable retention filters.
+apm_retention_filter_write is required to create, delete, modify, enable, or disable retention filters.

 In Datadog, on the Retention Filters tab, you can see a list of all retention filters: